How to Fix Your Nest Thermostat When it Won’t Respond

-- the thermostat not working in the Nest App and disconnected from Wi-Fi
+- The thermostat not working in the Nest’s mobile app and disconnected from the Wi-Fi

-- the thermostat tells you the battery is low and it needs to turn itself off
+- The thermostat notifies you that the battery is low and it needs to turn off

-- the thermostat’s animations are slower than usual
+- The thermostat’s animations are slower than usual

-- the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”
+- The thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”

-- the thermostat’s display is black and unresponsive (you may also have a blinking red or green light above the display)
+- The thermostat’s display is black and unresponsive (you may also have a blinking red or green light above the display)

-- the thermostat can’t control the corresponding HVAC system(s)
+- The thermostat can’t control the corresponding HVAC system(s)

-ATTENTION: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
+IMPORTANT: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
 (They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)

 After approximately 10 minutes of charging, unplug the Nest Thermostat from the USB charger.
 If the unit has turned on while charging, shut it down and then turn it back on again, manually restarting the Nest.
 Once it has restarted completely, plug it back in to complete charging.
 After about 60 minutes of charging, detach the Nest Thermostat and restore it to its base.